 Great ideas often just need a spark.
 The unique Civic Consulting Alliance model began with a request from Chicago Mayor Harold Washington in 1985.
 But our roots delivering pro bono service for the good of the region as a private, non-profit organization go back more than a century.
 This is our story.

 By 1877, Chicago had become a leading industrial and commercial center.
 To support Chicago’s growing economic vitality, leading businessmen formed the Commercial Club of Chicago to undertake various civic, social and economic pro bono projects.
 In 1909, the club underwrote Daniel Burnham's Plan of Chicago, which earned worldwide recognition and inspired a 50-year development and beautification program.
 Over the years the Commercial Club has continued to play an important role in Chicago’s transformation to the world class city it is today.

-Over the past ten years, Civic Consulting Alliance has invested more than $125 million in pro bono resources in the areas that matter most to our region
+Since 2006, Civic Consulting Alliance has marshalled nearly $175 million in collaborative pro bono investments in the areas that matter most to our region.

 Civic Committee of the Commercial Club